Josh236061/code-refactor/README.md

 ```
 GIVEN a webpage that meets accessibility standards
 WHEN I view the source code
-THEN I find semantic HTML elements [COMPLETE]
+THEN I find semantic HTML elements

 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning [COMPLETE]
+THEN I find that the elements follow a logical structure independent of styling and positioning

 WHEN I view the icon and image elements
 THEN I find accessible alt attributes